 Another interesting feature enabled by our model is spectrum-to-spectrum \textit{translation}.
 If the embeddings capture physically meaningful and shared information between spectra of different modalities, then it should be possible to predict one modality from the other, given suitable (spectra-to-spectra) supervision.
 In parallel, \citet{2024arXiv241016081B} demonstrated a similar idea using contrastive learning between Gaia XP and RVS spectra, employing CNN and multilayer perceptron (MLP) architectures.
 In our framework, we combine contrastive training and cross-modal prediction, augmented by spectral reconstruction within a unified architecture, enabling both spectrum-to-spectrum and spectrum-to-parameter applications.

-The key contributions of this work are: \begin{itemize} \item We design distinct tokenization and model structures tailored to LAMOST LRS and Gaia XP spectra to improve representation learning. \item We propose extensions to the standard spectral CLIP model by incorporating auxiliary decoders alongside contrastive loss, encouraging the learning of both shared and non-shared spectral information. \item We demonstrate that our unified model enables both in-modal and cross-modal search, and cross-modal prediction. \end{itemize}
+The key contributions of this work are: \begin{itemize} \item We design distinct tokenization and model structures tailored to LAMOST LRS and Gaia XP spectra to improve representation learning. \item We demonstrate that our unified model enables both in-modal and cross-modal search, as well as cross-modal prediction. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:clip_intro}, we introduce the SpecCLIP model, including the separate pre-trained models and the CLIP-based alignment.
 Section~\ref{sec:downstream_tasks} describes the downstream tasks, including modeling and sample selection for parameter estimation.
-Results, including parameter inference, spectral retrieval, and cross-modal prediction, are presented in Section~\ref{sec:results}.
-Section~\ref{sec:discussion} offers further discussion, and Section~\ref{sec:summary} summarizes the work.
-Additional material is provided in the appendices: Appendix~\ref{sec:pred_more} (additional results); Appendix~\ref{sec: normalization} (continuum fitting); Appendix~\ref{sec:nf} (normalizing flows for parameter inference); Appendix~\ref{sec:pre-trained} (pre-training details); and Appendix~\ref{sec:proj_decode} (projection models and decoders); and Appendix~\ref{sec:hyper_summary} (summary of key hyper-parameters and configurations)
+The results, including parameter inference, spectral retrieval, and cross-modal prediction, are presented in Section~\ref{sec:results}.
+Section~\ref{sec:discussion} offers further discussion and Section~\ref{sec:summary} summarizes the work.
+Additional material is provided in the appendices: Appendix~\ref{sec:pred_more} (additional results); Appendix~\ref{sec: normalization} (continuum fitting); Appendix~\ref{sec:nf} (normalizing flows for parameter inference); Appendix~\ref{sec:pre-trained} (pre-training details); Appendix~\ref{sec:proj_decode} (projection models and decoders); and Appendix~\ref{sec:hyper_summary} (summary of key hyper-parameters and configurations)